MangoTheCat/dynshiny/README.md

 ### The main dynamic UI

-Next part is for rebuilding the main UI, that contains the employee roles.
+The next part is rebuilding the main UI, that contains the employee roles.
 The dummy `rvs$recordState` expression makes sure that we always rebuild the UI, whenever a rebuild was triggered by changing the `rvs$recordState` value.